luc-github/ESP3D/README.md

 * Be aware  ESP3D-WEBUI is for firmware 0.9.99 minimum - previous released version use tpl files which are no more used.
 * Note for ESP8266 1MB flash : FW is now too big will all features you need to chose strip the FW and select only some features, also WebUI is now also too big for full multilanguage support to fit the 128K SPIFFS so please use pack with limited language (en +another) https://github.com/luc-github/ESP3D-WEBUI/tree/2.1/languages

-:+1:Thanks
-* to @disneysw for bringing this module idea
-* to @lkarlslund for suggestion about independent reset using GPIO2
-* to Roy Cortes from http://www.panucatt.com for supporting and pushing me implementing great features
-* to all contributors, feedbacks owners and donations.

 ## Sponsors
 [<img width="200px" src="https://raw.githubusercontent.com/luc-github/ESP3D/3.0/images/sponsors-supporters/FYSETC/LOGO.png">](https://www.fysetc.com/)